A Roth IRA is an Individual Retirement Account that provides tax-free growth.

 As a result, it's the simplest - and potentially the most effective - sheltered account imaginable.

-The Roth Tax Advantage
+The Roth IRA Tax Advantage

 Like a deductible IRA, Roth gives you the advantage of getting taxed only once, rather than twice (or more) as with a regularly-taxed investment account.